smaldrich/Adder/res/docs/cameraControls.md

     Use Shift+RMB to pan around
     Use the scroll wheel to zoom in and out.

-I decided against middle mouse because most trackpads don't have one, and adder is indended to be useable anywhere.
-Also, right mouse takes less force to press than most middle buttons, which is nice when you're using it all the time.

 For almost anything else (especially changing the roll of the camera), you'll want look at.
 V (look at), aligns the camera to a piece of geometry that you have selected.
 (I.E. select first, then press V).
     - selecting a face will point the camera at that face